metayeti/myst2/CONTRIBUTING.md

 ## Code of Conduct

-By participating in the development of this project, you agree to the following common-sense requirements:
+By participating in the development of this project, you agree to the following common-sense rules of engagement:

 1. **Respect**: Treat everyone with kindness and fairness.
 2. **Integrity**: Be honest and ethical in all actions.